 Mochi is such a fun Japanese sweet!

-It’s made from glutinous rice flour pounded into a soft chewy paste and formed into a shape.
+It’s made from glutinous rice flour pounded into a soft chewy paste, and formed into a shape.

 Also, there are different types you can get.

-Some are made with ice cream wrapped in the mochi paste which is are super fun to eat.
+Some are made with ice cream wrapped in the mochi paste, and others have a sweet red bean paste inside.

 I think the best option is to probably just try out as many as you can, you know, as an experiment, not for enjoyment at all.